Skip to Main Content

 • Your children: Appointing your children as beneficiaries may seem like the obvious choice, but it could be risky.
 Life insurance companies are generally unable to make payments to minors.
 In this case, you would appoint a legal custodian, perhaps one of your children’s grandparents, to be responsible for the death benefit until your children are of legal age.

 • A caretaker: If your children are young, you may want to leave the money to their appointed caretaker.
-You might want to discuss this option with your insurance company and with the person you intend to leave the money to, to make sure everyone involved understands the agreement.
+You should discuss this option with your insurance company and with the person you intend to designate a beneficiary to make sure everyone involved understands the agreement.

 Frequently asked questions